Aravindhakumar-M/SLAM-ROS/Laser to Map/README.md

 Before using this code, make sure you have the following prerequisites installed:

-- ROS (Robot Operating System)
+- ROS Noetic
-- Python 2.7 or 3.x
+- Python 3.x
 - NumPy library
 - ROS packages for LaserScan, Odometry, and other relevant topics